OWASSRF Exploit – Targeting Arbitrary Code Execution on Microsoft Exchange OWA

 • Use cutting-edge endpoint detection and response (EDR) tools to detect online services that launch PowerShell or command-line processes on all endpoints.

+• Make sure the X-Forwarded-For header is set up to record actual external IP addresses when a request is made to a proxied service.
 Software and security systems should also be kept up to date because new vulnerabilities are frequently found and fixed.
 Regular penetration testing and vulnerability assessments can also assist in spotting possible problems and resolving them before they can be used by attackers.

 • It’s crucial to thoroughly validate each user’s input and to make use of a security architecture that can identify and deny fraudulent requests.
 It can also help to reduce the danger of an attack to restrict what a user can do on the server, for example, by utilizing a whitelist of authorized URLs.